-- 6.1 There are 32 Listed buildings or structures within the Neighbourhood Plan Area, the details of which can be found on the Historic England website10. - 6.2 Although the Conservation Area was designated as recently as the 1995, the District Council has been unable to find any reports or minutes relating to its designation, and there has been no appraisal undertaken in the intervening time. - Grosvenor family.
+6.1 There are 32 Listed buildings or structures within the Neighbourhood Plan Area, the details of which can be found on the Historic England website10.

+6.2 Although the Conservation Area was designated as recently as the 1995, the District Council has been unable to find any reports or minutes relating to its designation, and there has been no appraisal undertaken in the intervening time.

+6.3 The main local vernacular comes from the influence of the Grosvenor family.
 In addition to key buildings such as the Church of St Mary (Grade II Listed), School and School House (Grade II Listed) and Memorial Hall, they also built a considerable number of estate cottages.
 These cottages were mainly semi- detached, and built of brick and stone in the 'Westminster Style'.
 The houses are described by a local architect as being 'built with walls of greensand coursed rubble stone with continuous decorative brick banding above and below arched head windows with stone keystone.
 Tall brick chimney stacks with projecting brick weathering courses to the top with clay chimney pots.
 Bracketed entrance porches often with decorative painted timber work'.
 Most are not Listed, but are likely to qualify as undesignated heritage assets due to their historic significance and importance within the local area.
 A list of those identified as part of the preparation of this Plan is shown in Appendix 4, and their location marked on the Policies Map.

-6.4 In the 2017 household survey, there was general agreement that this Neighbourhood Plan should recognise the importance of these estate cottages.
+6.4 In the 2017 household survey, there was general agreement that this Neighbourhood Plan should recognise the and its linear nature, rather than suburban-style estates importance of these estate cottages.